aws-amplify/docs/docs/cli/graphql-transformer/auth.md

 }
 ```

-**Note** The `delete` operation, when used in @auth directives on field definitions, translates
+**Note:** The `delete` operation, when used in @auth directives on field definitions, translates
 to protecting the update mutation such that the field cannot be set to null unless authorized.

-**Note**: When specifying operations as a part of the @auth rule on a field, the operations not included in the operations list are not protected by default.
+**Note:** When specifying operations as a part of the @auth rule on a field, the operations not included in the operations list are not protected by default.
 For example, let's say you have the following schema:

 ```graphql
 type Todo @model {